Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Symmetric hypothesis testing

-Asymptotically, this would be equivalent to minimising a variant of an average error defined as $p \palpha_n + (1-p) \pbeta_n$ rather than through~\eqref{eq:sym_err_average}.
+Viewed another way, minimising $\perrmin_n$ is asymptotically fully equivalent to minimising a variant of an average error defined as $p \palpha_n + (1-p) \pbeta_n$ rather than through the Bayesian average in~\eqref{eq:sym_err_average}.
 In fact, these two possible definitions of an average error probability can be thought of as arising from two distinct interpretations of a `mixture' of quantum states~\cite{cavalcanti_2012,brun_2012}, with~\eqref{eq:sym_err_average} corresponding to the so-called `improper mixture' while the variant $p \palpha_n + (1-p) \pbeta_n$ corresponding to the `proper mixture'~\cite{espagnat_2006}.
 These two interpretations of a mixture are indistinguishable in linear models of information processing, such as conventional hypothesis testing, but their distinction becomes apparent when non-linear processing is involved, such as conditioning on conclusive outcomes.
 This distinction was also observed in the study of state discrimination assisted by closed timelike curves (which likewise feature non-linearity)~\cite{brun_2009,bennett_2009,ralph_2010,cavalcanti_2012,brun_2012}, where the definition of an average error probability has been a subject of debate.
 Here for the sake of clarity we reserve the name `average' for the Bayesian error defined in~\eqref{eq:sym_err_average}, but we stress that our analysis of the exponents of the maximal error $\perrmin_n$ immediately carries over to the `proper mixture' average.